lopis/talk-sharing-reactjs-in-monorepo/README.md

 }]
 ```

 Or at least we thought this was the final step.
-Because webpack cannot find babel or any other node modules from within the shared directory.
-The solution was to, ironically, making it a node package.
+Remember our error from the quick and dirty symbolic link patch?
+Well, now, webpack can find our files and the classes in them, but it cannot find any other node modules on which our components depend, like glamor for css, the date picker, and so on.
+The solution was to, ironically, turn it into a node package.
+Kind of.
 We ran `npm init` and gave it some minimum settings and all the dependencies it needed.
 We just had to make sure that when we build our app we also build the shared code.

 **10. Final notes**